Axial compressor: Bleed air, variable stators

 As an aircraft changes speed or altitude, the pressure of the air at the inlet to the compressor will vary.
 In order to "tune" the compressor for these changing conditions, designs starting in the 1950s would "bleed" air out of the middle of the compressor in order to avoid trying to compress too much air in the final stages.
 This was also used to help start the engine, allowing it to be spun up without compressing much air by bleeding off as much as possible.
 Bleed systems were already commonly used anyway, to provide airflow into the turbine stage where it was used to cool the turbine blades, as well as provide pressurized air for the air conditioning systems inside the aircraft.

 A more advanced design, the variable stator, used blades that can be individually rotated around their axis, as opposed to the power axis of the engine.
-For startup they are rotated to "closed", reducing compression, and then are rotated back into the airflow as the external conditions require.
+For start up they are rotated to "closed", reducing compression, and then are rotated back into the airflow as the external conditions require.
 The General Electric J79 was the first major example of a variable stator design, and today it is a common feature of most military engines.

 Closing the variable stators progressively, as compressor speed falls, reduces the slope of the surge (or stall) line on the operating characteristic (or map), improving the surge margin of the installed unit.
 By incorporating variable stators in the first five stages, General Electric Aircraft Engines has developed a ten-stage axial compressor capable of operating at a 23:1 design pressure ratio.